 Three new faculty members will be joining the department of economics in the Fall of 2014, and very likely three or four more in the Fall of 2015.
 The department of economics is growing at the fastest pace in almost three decades.
-On top of strenghtening an already impressive group of macroeconomists with the hiring of Marina Azzimonti, who is currentlly an Economic Advisor and Economist with the Federal Reserve Bank of Philadelphia, this year's successful hiring season includes an assistant professor in financial economics, Jake Zhao, who will soon be obtaining his PhD in Economics from the University of Wisconsin at Madison, as well as the hiring of an econometrician, Samuele Centorrino who obtained his PhD last year from the University of Toulouse and currently visiting Brown University, to strenghten the applied econometrics group.
+On top of strenghtening an already impressive group of macroeconomists with the hiring of Marina Azzimonti, who is currentlly an Economic Advisor and Economist with the Federal Reserve Bank of Philadelphia, this year's successful hiring season includes an assistant professor in financial economics, Jake Zhao, who will soon be obtaining his PhD in Economics from the University of Wisconsin at Madison, as well as the hiring of an econometrician, Samuele Centorrino who obtained his PhD last year from the University of Toulouse and is currently visiting Brown University, to strenghten the applied econometrics group.
 Next year we expect to also be able to hire in financial econometrics, labor economics, industrial organization, and game theory.
 For more information on our expansion plans do not hesitate to contact our chair, Sandro Brusco or any faculty member in your areas of research interest.